Ecommerce Dynamic Pricing: Unlocking Secrets for Success

 3. Ensure you have the bandwidth to handle dynamic pricing

-Despite the use of automation, adopting a dynamic pricing approach to pricing will likely require even more manpower than you previously had dedicated to your pricing initiatives.
+Despite the use of automation, adopting a dynamic approach to pricing will likely require even more manpower than you previously had dedicated to your pricing initiatives.

 To reiterate, this human touch is needed for three main reasons: